FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_library/apriltag-library.rst

 -  ``1, WOOF, 0.166, DistanceUnit.METER``
 -  ``2, OINK, 0.166, DistanceUnit.METER``

-After FTC Kickoff in September 2023, these will be replaced (in SDK 9.0) by the **real tags** for CENTERSTAGE.
+After Kickoff in September 2023, these will be replaced (in SDK 9.0) by the **real tags** for CENTERSTAGE.

 For convenience, a third Library contains **both** of these core